kinotto/angular-skitter/README.md

 `bower install angular-skitter --save`

-## Dependencies
+### Dependencies

-`angular-skitter` depends on: jQuery, jQuery.easing .
+`angular-skitter` depends on: jQuery and jQuery.easing

 ## Usage

-Use angular skitter is easy as it seems
+Use angular skitter is pretty straight forward.

 just decorate your html with the directive passing an option object that represents the configuration applied to the gallery and you're ready to go.